Automatic Matching

 Manual Linking

-Reorder multiple audio tracks per video
+Multiple audio tracks per video with independent offsets

 Unlink without deleting the audio file from your library